andersju/zzzfoo/README.md

     zzzfoo -q 'quote if multiple search terms' --color-abstract '#777'

 Show synthetic abstracts (i.e. constructed by extracting text around search terms;
-the indexed abstract, shown by default. is often just the beginning of the file):
+the indexed abstract, shown by default, is often just the beginning of the file):

-    zzzfoo --synthetic-abstracts
+    zzzfoo --synthetic-abstract

 _(Note: this is a bit slower.)_